caseykimble/Credit_Risk_Analysis/README.md

 ### Summary

-I would recommend using our EasyEnsemble Classifier model, which has the highest accuracy at 93.2%, and a higher low-risk recall rate of 94% and high-risk recall rate of 92%.
+I would recommend using our EasyEnsemble Classifier model, which has the highest accuracy at 93.2%, and a better low-risk recall rate of 94% and high-risk recall rate of 92%.
 It also has a sensitivity of 9% which is much higher than any other model.